cdmurph32/c2pa-provider/README.md

 # c2pa-provider capability provider

 This capability provider
-implements the "wasmcloud:example:factorial" capability and calculates "n factorial" for the provided whole number n.
+implements the "wasmcloud:adobe:c2pa" capability and embeds a transcode claim in an image.

 Build with 'make'.
 Test with 'make test'.